To understand my passion for rehabilitation counseling (my beloved career), let me first tell you a little about myself.

 The car was totaled.
 There were 3 other people in the car, all who sustained serious injuries, but we all lived.
 I used to have a disdain for the make and model of that green car, however in a sense it did save my life.

 The train stopped moving, having only traveled a few years, stopping inches from a culvert.
 A passing car with a young couple came upon us.
 And for me, what I know now, is that a woman named Teri saved my life.
 Thank you Teri.

-I was first transported by ambulance to Ellsworth Municipal Hospital to the ER and then moved by ambulance.
-I was hospitalized (in Mason City, Iowa) for a week with a broken right arm (ulna and radius), numerous lacerations, and a severe head wound requiring extensive plastic surgery.
+I was first transported by ambulance to Ellsworth Municipal Hospital to the ER.
+I was then trasnported again by ambulance to Mason City where I was hospitalized for a week with a broken right arm (ulna and radius), numerous lacerations, and a severe head wound requiring extensive plastic surgery.
 We’re talking a lot of stitches, and bruises.
+My left pinky finger was nearly severed as well.
 I don’t remember any of this time in the hospital until I came out and was clearly doing better…

-The accident kinda screwed up my life at that time (sure wish I had a rehab counselor to work with me!)
-I dropped out of high school ½ way through 11th grade.
+The accident kinda screwed up my life at that time (sure wish I had a rehabilitation counselor to work with me!)
+I dropped out of high school ½ way through 11th grade (there’s a story to that, but anyway….)
 At the time, my mother was working at Ellsworth Community College in Iowa Falls in the placement office.
 She “forced” me to enroll at the college, which I did reluctantly.
 I was 17.
 I first had to take the GED and pass!